Banner image

 Licensed Professional Counselor & Licensed Marriage and Family Therapist

 Even though I’m not actively seeing clients, I will always be a healer and a guide at heart.
-I specialize in supporting clients holistically by using a combo of Polyvagal Theory, Somatic Psychotherapy, relational systems/dynamics, community-oriented healing and advocacy, liberation-focused approaches, racial identity development, nutrition, and sex-positive approaches.
+I specialize in supporting clients holistically by using a combination of Somatic Psychotherapy, relational systems/dynamics, community-oriented healing and activism, anti-oppressive and liberation-focused approaches, racial identity development, nutrition, and sex-positive approaches.
 I’ve had a variety of clinical experiences including working with:

 Populations: